dhruv-tech/sisos/README.md

   <summary>Login/Logout Page</summary>
   <br/>

-  <p>Both the login and logout pages looked identical, however the logout page was protected by a master password and was only opended on a laptop on the security desk at the main gate.</p>
+  <p>Both the login and logout pages looked identical, however the logout page was protected by a master password and was only opended on a laptop on the security desk at the exit gate.</p>

   <p>The background image of the page would differ by the day of the week.
 The screnshots below are taken on Wednesday and Tuesday respectively.</p>